Abdu-trhabat/sv-test/c/hardware-verification-array/README.md

-## Word-level hardware model checking benchmarks
+## Word-Level Hardware-Model-Checking Benchmarks with Arrays and Bit-Vectors

-These benchmarks are converted by sosy-lab/software/btor2c@bfcfb8b from word-level hardware model checking tasks in Btor2 format.
+These programs were produced by [Btor2C](sosy-lab/software/btor2c@bfcfb8b), a word-level-circuit-to-C converter, from word-level hardware-model-checking tasks described in the Btor2 format.

+The original hardware tasks consist of both array and bit-vector types.

-Each C program contains the URL to its source, and is under the same license as its original Btor2 file.
+Each converted C program contains a URL to its source and is under the same license as its original Btor2 file.

-The benchmark set is prepared by Po-Chun Chien and Nian-Ze Lee from SoSy-Lab, LMU Munich.
+The benchmark set was prepared by Po-Chun Chien and Nian-Ze Lee from SoSy-Lab, LMU Munich.